MichalD96/JS-Master/README.md

 array.indexOfClosestValue(62.45); // returns 6 (array[6] = 60)
 ```

-Also very useful is 'snapping' to the closest matching value in array:
+Also very useful is 'snapping' to the most similar value in array:

 ```javascript
 Object.defineProperty(Array.prototype, 'snapToClosestValue', {